GIScience/gis-training-resource-center/_sources/content/Modul_4/en_qgis_map_design_I.md

 ## Exporting and Importing Styles

 The layers in QGIS are saved separately from the settings and styles of a QGIS Project.
-This means that if you load the same layers into a different QGIS-project, the symbology and styling of the data will be different.
+This means that if you load the same layers into a different QGIS project, the symbology and styling of the data will be different.
 QGIS lets you save the symbology and styling of a layer as a separate file (`.qml`-files).
 Working with `.qml`-files saves you a lot of work and assures consistency between your maps.

 A `.qml`-file saves the information of a particular layer.
-This includes the colours, outlines, shapes, labelling, as well as the Layer configuration, attribute table settings, and other options you have set for a layer in your QGIS-project, that are not related done to the data files themselves.
-You can choose wether to save only the colour symbology or any additional information.
+This includes the colours, outlines, shapes, labelling, as well as the Layer configuration, attribute table settings, and other options you have set for a layer in your QGIS project that are not related done to the data files themselves.
+You can choose whether to save only the colour symbology or any additional information.

 You can export a style into the same folder as the data so your colleagues can apply the same styling when loading the data into QGIS.
 Some organisations may also use standarized symbols or colours in their maps.